freedomofpress/securedrop-docs/docs/journalist/workstation.rst

 instructions in the `Tails Upgrade Documentation`_ to upgrade the drives.
 Talk to your SecureDrop administrator if you have trouble.

+You can also check for and install updates using the "Check for SecureDrop Updates" option from the *SecureDrop Menu*.

 .. include:: ../includes/update-gui.txt

 .. _`Tails